JonFRutan/GAOL/README.md

 #### Party
 Supporting parties of up to 6 players, GAOL will take into account every player's choices and characters when deciding on the outcome of a situation.
 The irreverant GAOL will remain impartial towards the decisions, and inevitable consequences.
 Players should work together to achieve their ambitions, and may even be hiding secrets from one another...

+#### The Dice will Decide
+**(UNTESTED)** The outcome of your actions will be determined by the roll of a D20.
+1 for critical failure, 20 for critical success. *This is a new addition and is currently untested.*

 ## How does it work?
 GAOL uses the Gemini API, specifically the `Gemini-2.5-flash` model.
 GAOL's server is set up with very detailed and explicit instructions to provide the API which return not just text, but a JSON object that is parsed to provide both the generated story text, and a list of updates to be done across characters and the world.
 These updates are reflected on the data sheets, character sheets are frequently updated and major events can even change the world sheet.